softwareshinobi/softwareshinobi/readme.md

 Thanks for stopping by.

+I'd love to have you over again.

-May the Universe give you all that you truly desire.
+Until then, may the Universe give you all that you truly desire.

 *The Light In Me Acknowledges The Light In You.*

 umm...
 K. Tks.
 Byeee.

 --

 Regards,

 Software Shinobi